hallnath1/CASTLEGUARD/README.md

 anonymisation algorithm.

 > Data streams are a common tool used by data controllers to outsource data
-> processing of time series data to external data processors \cite{qiu_2008}.
+> processing of time series data to external data processors.
+Data protection
-> Data protection legislation now enforces that data controllers are responsible
+> legislation now enforces that data controllers are responsible for providing
-> for providing a guarantee of privacy for user data contained within published
+> a guarantee of privacy for user data contained within published data streams.
-> data streams \cite{eudgpr_2017}.
-CASTLE \cite{cao_2011} is a well-known method
-> of anonymising data streams with a guarantee of $k$-anonymity, however,
+> CASTLE (Cao et al.) is a well-known method of anonymising data streams with a
-> $k$-anonymity has been shown to be a weak privacy guarantee with numerous
+> guarantee of k-anonymity, however, k-anonymity has been shown to be a weak
-> vulnerabilities in practice.
-As such, users may desire a stronger privacy
+> privacy guarantee with numerous vulnerabilities in practice.
+As such, users
-> guarantee.
-We propose \textit{Continuously Anonymising STreaming data via
+> may desire a stronger privacy guarantee.
+We propose Continuously Anonymising
-> adaptive cLustEring with GUARanteed Differential privacy} (CASTLEGUARD), a data
+> STreaming data via adaptive cLustEring with GUARanteed Differential privacy
-> stream anonymisation algorithm which provides a reliable guarantee of
+> (CASTLEGUARD), a data stream anonymisation algorithm which provides a
-> $l$-diversity and differential privacy based on additional parameters $l$,
+> reliable guarantee of l-diversity and differential privacy based on
-> $\beta$ and $\phi$.
-We achieve differential privacy for data streams by
+> additional parameters l, β and Φ. We achieve differential privacy for data
-> sampling entries from an input data stream $S$ with probability $\beta$ and by
+> streams by sampling entries from an input data stream S with probability β
-> performing "safe" $k$-anonymisation, meaning that no true quasi-identifiable
+> and by performing "safe" k-anonymisation, meaning that no true
-> attribute value can be inferred from the extreme values of a generalisation,
+> quasi-identifiable attribute value can be inferred from the extreme values of
-> using additive noise taken from a Laplace distribution with $\mu = 0$, $b =
+> a generalisation, using additive noise taken from a Laplace distribution with
-> \frac{R}{\phi}$ where $R$ is the range of an attribute.
+> μ = 0, b = (R/Φ) where R is the range of an attribute.
 We show that, with
-> "safe" $k$-anonymisation and $\beta$-sampling, CASTLEGUARD satisfies
+> "safe" k-anonymisation and β-sampling, CASTLEGUARD satisfies differentially
-> differentially private $k$-anonymity \cite{li_2011_dp}.
-Our experimental
-> analysis of CASTLEGUARD demonstrates that it effectively protects the
+> private k-anonymity.
+Our experimental analysis of CASTLEGUARD demonstrates
-> individual privacy of users whilst still providing effective utility to data
+> that it effectively protects the individual privacy of users whilst still
-> processors in the context of machine learning.
+> providing effective utility to data processors in the context of machine
+> learning.

 ### Sample Output